tatjudy/dmit2008-assignment2a/Readme.md

 The Procfile specifies the commands that are executed by the app on startup.

+The gitignore file makes sure that nodemodules are not uploaded to git.
+Please see here what to install.

 What to install (using terminal):
 1. Install Node Modules
     a. npm init